-The requirement for labelling as 'genetically modified' differs depending on whether the GM food is an ingredient of the food for sale or not (section 1.5.2-4(1)).
-A food for retail sale or sold to a caterer that contains alpha-amylase sourced from Bacillus licheniformis as an ingredient (e.g. the enzyme is used in the manufacture of a brewed beverage (e.g. beer) would be required to be labelled with the statement 'genetically modified' in conjunction with the name of the enzyme.
-FSANZ notes however, if the food made using the enzyme is not the food for sale itself (e.g. is present in the beer used in batter for a battered fish product), the enzyme would not be an ingredient in the food for sale and the labelling requirement would not apply.
+The requirement for labelling as 'genetically modified' differs depending on whether the GM food is an ingredient of the food for sale or not.
+A food for retail sale or sold to a caterer that contains the applicant's beta-amylase as an ingredient (e.g. the enzyme is used in the manufacture of maltose syrups) would be required to be labelled with the statement 'genetically modified' in conjunction with the name of the enzyme.
+FSANZ notes however, if the food made using the enzyme is not the food for sale itself (e.g. is present in maltose syrups used as an ingredient in confectionery), the enzyme would not be an ingredient in the food for sale and the labelling requirement would not apply.